linuxmint/cinnamon-spices-extensions/transparent-panels@germanfr/files/transparent-panels@germanfr/README.md

 [![Screenshot](screenshot.png)][repo]

-## Themes supported
+## Supported themes
 Transparent panels supports every theme in principle, but there are some themes that may not fit well.
-For such cases, the authors (or users) of the theme may override the `panel-transparent` class in their `cinnamon.css`, which can be enabled in the extension preferences.
+For such cases, the authors (or users) of the theme may override the `panel-transparent`, `panel-transparent-with-shadow` and `panel-semi-transparent` classes in their `cinnamon.css`, which can be enabled in the extension preferences with the option "use current theme styles".

 ## Installation
 ### Cinnamon Spices